 Virtual machine migration can greatly affect CPU resources in your cluster and lead to unwanted queuing of tasks on your virtual machines.

-The VMware vCenter tile on the home dashboard shows the number of migrations that have occurred today and allows you to compare this number to the same time period one week earlier.
+The VMware vCenter dashboard tile shows the number of migrations that have occurred during the past 24 hours and allows you to compare this number to the same 24-hour timeframe one week earlier.

-- Select VMware from the navigation menu and click the vCenter cluster that includes the host with the virtual machine you want to examine.
+- Select VMware from the navigation menu, then select the vCenter cluster that includes the host with the virtual machine you want to examine.

 - Select the VMware host from the vCenter cluster table.

-- Click Consuming virtual machines or Show details to view the CPU and memory data for the selected host machine.
+- Select Consuming virtual machines or Show details to view the CPU and memory data for the selected host machine.

-Note: CPU Ready time should remain below 10%.
-A CPU Ready time measurement over 10% indicates that your virtual machines are competing for available resources and a virtual machine is unable to execute all of its tasks.
+CPU ready time should remain below 10%.
+A CPU ready time measurement over 10% indicates that your virtual machines are competing for available resources and a virtual machine is unable to execute all of its tasks.
 Such contention can lead to a drop in application performance.